TasnimNoor15/DSP_Lab/LAB 03/README.md

 ## Submission Date : May 15, 2023

-## Experiment Name : Experimental study of Auto correlation and Cross correlation of signals using MATLAB.
+## Experiment Name : Finding and plotting the Auto Correlation and Cross Correlation of two discrete signals on Matlab.

 ---